Oracle Unlimited license agreement

 Since Oracle ULA pricing is based on a company’s estimated Oracle deployments, adding new entities can introduce complexities.

-The pricing disparity between a small organization and a larger one is evident, with the latter potentially paying tenfold due to the assumption of more extensive Oracle deployments.
+The pricing disparity between a small organization and a larger one is evident.
+The latter could potentially pay tenfold due to the assumption of more extensive Oracle deployments.

 Oracle ULA Management